ALRW/dayAsADev/courseSections/section2.md

-Step 2 - Welcome to the World Wide Web
+Section 2 - Welcome to the World Wide Web
 ======================================

 A website is a program that receives requests and sends responses over the Internet.
 But that's a lot easier said than done.
 Fortunately, it's also so utterly fundamental that the heavy lifting is already done for us by something else; something we call a **web framework**.
 Most programming languages have a number of web frameworks to choose from and Ruby is no exceptioin.
 Today we are going to use a framework called [Sinatra](http://www.sinatrarb.com/).